sleipner01/straba/README.md

 or use homebrew and install the latest node-release
 2. In a terminal, run: `npm install -g yarn`

+Linux:
+1. In a terminal, run: `sudo apt install npm`
+2. Then run: `sudo npm install -g yarn`

 ### Repo setup

 1. Clone this repository
 2. Open a new terminal and navigate to this folder
 3. Run: `yarn install`

+### Issues
+Linux:
+#### The engine "node" is incompatible with this module.
+Expected version
+1. In a terminal, run: `sudo npm install -g n`
+2. Then run: `sudo n stable`.
+You should now have the latest stable version of node.
+To doublecheck this, run `node -v`
+3. If the terminal is still showing the old version, run `hash -r` or `rehash` and then run `node -v` again.

 ***